-The U.S. Naval War College is accredited by the New England Association of Schools and Colleges (NEASC) Commission on Institutions of Higher Education.
+The U.S. Naval War College is accredited by the New England Commission of Higher Education (NECHE).
 Additionally, the College is accredited by the Chairman of the Joint Chiefs of Staff (CJCS) through the Process for Accreditation of Joint Education (PAJE).
 This is a CJCS-approved process for the oversight, assessment, and improvement of the Joint Professional Military Education (JPME) programs at intermediate and senior colleges.